zdodson21/retro-desktop-portfolio/README.md

-# Zach's Retro Desktop Portfolio
+# Zach's Website

 ## Description

-This website is my personal website that serves the purpose of being my portfolio as well as a sandbox to try new things.
+This website  serves the purpose of being my portfolio as well as a sandbox to try new skills.
 Some aspects of this codebase (such as Electron) are unneccessary for this website, but were incorporated to learn how to utilize them.
 If something seems out of place, it is likely there so I could learn how to utilize it.

 ---